Skip to main content

 By Clarissa Vanner

-As the population ages, the demand for nursing homes, long-term care facilities, and other senior care services increase.
+As the population ages, the demand for nursing homes, long-term care facilities, and other senior care services increases.
 Unfortunately, these services can be quite costly!
 And they can be a significant financial burden for seniors and their families.
 Luckily, there are many ways seniors can save money without sacrificing quality care.
 Start a search today to find affordable nursing homes near you and countless ways to save right now.

 Only Need a Short-Term Stay?
 Medicare May Cover the Costs

 Medicare may cover short-term stays in nursing homes under certain circumstances.
-Specifically, Medicare Part A (hospital insurance) may cover up to 100-days of care in a skilled nursing facility (SNF) following a hospital stay of at least 3-days.
+Specifically, Medicare Part A (hospital insurance) may cover up to 100 days of care in a skilled nursing facility (SNF) following a hospital stay of at least 3 days.
 However, there are certain requirements for Medicare to cover the cost of the stay.
 For example, the care must be medically necessary and provided by a Medicare-certified SNF.

 Medicaid May Be an Option

-Medicaid is a government program that provides healthcare coverage to low-income individuals and families.
-This also includes seniors who require long-term care in a nursing home.
 If you’re struggling to pay for nursing home care, Medicaid can be a lifeline.
 Medicaid coverage for nursing home care is typically limited to long-term care, rather than short-term stays for rehabilitation and recovery.
 However, if you meet certain income and asset requirements, you may be eligible for Medicaid coverage.

 It may be worth hiring an elder law attorney or financial planner.
 Medicaid planning can be complex, and a professional can provide guidance and assistance.
 They’ll help you navigate the process and ensure you’re taking advantage of all the available benefits.
 They may also help you “spend down” your assets which may help maximize your eligibility for Medicaid coverage.